**********Before starting the lessons, it helps to know some basic bridge terminology and the strategy when bidding.

 **********Lesson 5 is in two parts.
 Part 1 gives recommendations for opening leads and some suggestions on what to lead later, once the dummy hand is on the table.
 If you have been playing, you will have made decisions on the opening lead, with or without any help.
 If you have been using the Practice Games, you have already been given some standard rules to use when you are “on lead.”
 Lesson 5 below consolidates that information.
 Once the contract has been established, the player seated on the left-hand side of the Declarer must lead the first card.
 Often the lead can make a difference in the final outcome of the game; therefore, it requires some thought and strategy.

 Part 2 is optional, but worth reading through now.
 I recommend that you refer back to it later, and often, as you progress in your knowledge and ability.
 I would never expect a beginner to understand it all at this stage.
 As you play more, it will make more sense.
-These strategies are also incorporated into the Practice Games which give an analysis for the on-going bidding sequences to ensure reaching game level when you have the cards and the strength to do so.
 It cannot be emphasized enough: Bridge is a partnership game.
 Together, you and your partner are trying to determine if you have a fit in a suit or whether you should be in a NT contract.
 You are also trying to calculate how many points your partnership has (based on HCP and distribution), so you can gauge how high to bid and when to stop bidding.
 In order to do that, you and your partner need to know which bids are forcing and which are not.
 Good communication between partners is a key element in the ability to reach the best contract and play a competitive bridge game.

 Please note that my lessons follow a 5-card major bidding system (ACBL), commonly used by bridge players today, but simplified for a beginner.
 There are many variations in the rules, so be aware that other players may use slightly different and more complex bids and conventions.
 What is most important is that you and your partner use the same rules in order to communicate accurately with each other.
+We refer to this as “partnership agreement.”
 Also, as you acquire more knowledge, your bidding will likely become more complex, but these bids will give you a good, solid base for bidding at a beginner level.